GiampaoloGabba/Xamarin.Plugin.SharedTransitions/README.md

 #### Advanced shared transitions between collection of views and their details page

 This type of shared transition is useful to animate a selected item from a collection of views (for example a listview or any custom control with bindable views) to his "details" page.
-To make this work we need to set the ```sharedTransitions:Transition.TagGroup``` property.
+To make this work we need to set the ```sharedTransitions:Transition.Group``` property.

-Listview sample in the **source page**, binding the TagGroup to a unique integer.
-The Tag property is used the same as the basic shared transition example.
+Listview sample in the **source page**, binding the Transition Group to a unique integer.
+The Transition Name property is used the same as the basic shared transition example.

 ```xml
 <ListView HasUnevenRows="True">